Muwatta/alx_travel_app_0x00/listings/README.md

-# Messaging App
+# ALX Travel App

-This project is a Django REST Framework app for messaging.
+This Django project is part of the ALX backend program.
-It contains custom User, Conversation, and Message models with API endpoints.
+It includes database modeling, API serialization, and data seeding for travel listings.